 Then he kind of leaves, he goes out the dressing room.
 For whatever reason he went to his own dressing room and he came back with a guitar and he started wielding it like an axe.
 I’m not fucking kidding.
 And I’m making light of it because it’s kind of what I do, but it’s a real unnecessary violent act, and he’s swinging this guitar around, and he nearly took my face off with it.
 It ended up on the floor and I put it out of its misery. … There were people who were in the band, not saying anything, kind of looking the other way.
 It wasn’t even a big dressing room.
 And I was like, you know what?
 I’m fucking out of here.
 And at that point the tour manager came in and said, “Five minutes!” … I kind of got in the car and I sat there for five minutes and I just said fuck it, I can’t do it anymore.”

-But that's not the end of the drama.
-After the press conference Liam decides to sue Noel for libel, accusing him of lying when he said that Liam didn't that year’s Chelmsford V Festival set – they withdrew saying that Liam had caught viral laryngitis - because he was hungover.
+But that’s not the end of the drama.
+After the press conference Liam decides to sue Noel for libel, accusing him of lying when he said that Liam didn’t play that year’s Chelmsford V Festival set – they withdrew, with the official line being that Liam had caught viral laryngitis - because he was hungover.

 Noel apologises fairly quickly because he’s a rational human being, and Liam drops the lawsuit.